lukaszbeben/skwslider/readme.md

 #skwSlider 0.1.0
 ##Another jQuery slider.

-###This is a simple liberary made from codepen: http://codepen.io/suez/pen/gadLre
+###This is a simple library made from codepen: http://codepen.io/suez/pen/gadLre
 ###Why it's cool?
 See example to find out

 ###License